-In order to achieve a good weld, the oxidised surface of the pipe shall first be removed.
+In order to achieve an acceptable weld, the oxidised surface of the pipe must firstly be removed, to expose clean virgin material beneath the surface.
 The removal of this oxidised surface layer is achieved using a mechanical peeling tool.

-Consistent peeling to the correct depth is critical to the success of the welding process and the only effective means of achieving this is to use a mechanical or rotational peeling tool.
-Therefore, only mechanical or rotational peeling tools shall be used.
+Surface oxidation acts as a physical barrier, inhibiting heat fusion, therefore consistent peeling to the correct depth is critical to the success of the welding process, and the only effective means of achieving this is use of a mechanical or rotational peeling tool.
+Only mechanical or rotational peeling tools shall be used.
 Hand scrapers are not mechanical peeling tools and shall not be used.